MICHIGAN MASTERS RULES

 Players are responsible for knowing their pool assignments.
 For pre-registered attendees, players can expect to know their pools in the latest 3 days before the event.
 Players should be ready to play as early as 12pm on the Friday of the event.
 Preferential pool placement is not provided at Michigan Masters.

-Players should be expected to provide a government issued Photo ID upon badge pick up.
-If underage, a school ID is also acceptable.
+Players should be ready to provide a government issued Photo ID upon badge pick up.
+If underage, a school ID (or a parent) is also acceptable.
+Players may also show their registration email if they are unable to provide an ID.

 PLAYER CAUSED PAUSES AND CONTROLLER DESYNC PAUSES